gual/statman_kinesis/README.md

 ```

 You can use the `prefix` application variable to set a global prefix that will
 be prepended to all metrics before they are send to Kinesis.

+The `key` application variable can also be set, and will be used as partition key
+for the stream, if it's not set then a random 4-byte key will be used every time.

 ```erlang
 application:set_env(statman_kinesis, prefix, <<"my-api-key">>).